ebergstedt/AutomaticWindowsFileManager/README.md

 * **Copy files**
 * **Delete files**

-You idenfity files by filtering on your own **regex**.
+You idenfity files by filtering on your own **globpattern**.

 Configuration is done in a simple **json** file.

 Events are **logged** so you can identify errors and stuff that happened.

-# Regex?
+# Glob?

-Regex is used to identify text.
-Here's an introduction guide: [Regular Expressions - User Guide](http://www.zytrax.com/tech/web/regex.htm)
+Glob is used to identify files, and is a simplification of regex.
+Here's an introduction guide: [glob (programming)](https://en.wikipedia.org/wiki/Glob_(programming))

-You can use for example [Regexpal](http://www.regexpal.com/) or [Regexr](http://www.regexr.com/) for testing your regex.

 # Configuration